aedanvalle/Software_Engineering_362_Project/README.md

 1) Download project, unzip and place on desktop.

-2) Go into folder, now right click all executables and let them run once (Open them when asked).
-    This is how MacOS allows all to run when invoked at their respective times.
+2) Go into folder, Please double click and extract all zip'd folders within the master, (right click [cmd + left-click] 362_project last) right click the other 2 executables first, This is how MacOS allows all to run when invoked at their respective times.

 3) The main program that manages the other 2 is "362_project", so right click and open it first